chrisimmel/calliope/docs/Clio.md

 Clio is mostly used for testing Calliope, although it may someday be used as a way to deploy certain Calliope applications in non-Sparrow settings.

+In Clio, you can:
+* Browse, create, and extend stories.
+* Send a photo or spoken text fragment to influence a story in progress.
+* Review all the pages/frames of a story.

 ## Examples